t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

-## IoT Frameworks
+## Functional Interoperability

-In addition to using the same information model, in order to interoperate IoT endpoints also need to use the common set of protocols and serialization mechanisms, compatible naming and addressing conventions, and operate in the common security perimeter.
-IoT frameworks are intended to provide full operational interoperability by extending their scope of definition beyond the data and information model to include specification of the complete operating environment for the compliant IoT nodes.
-In addition, frameworks may include bridges and protocol converters to facilitate interoperability with the devices and things that are using conventions and legacy protocols that may not be Internet compatible.
-IoT frameworks generally operate above the transport layer, but below the application layer (add IIC comms ref) .
+In addition to using the same information model, in order to interoperate IoT endpoints also need to use the common set of protocols and serialization mechanisms, compatible naming and addressing conventions and operate in the common security perimeter.

-IoT and M2M frameworks may define some or all of the following:
-[NB: keep list below or just enumerate in a sentence?]
+A working IoT system needs to provide a common operational environment for nodes to communicate.
+Some of its components may be defined by standards and other specified by convention or a particular system implementation.
+Environmental components needed for functional interoperability generally include:

 * Data (information) model